aws-samples/aws-multi-region-multi-account-config-status-dashboard/README.md

 ## Conclusion

 This post provided a solution that can be easily deployed on a management account in order to monitor the status of AWS Config recorders on multiple accounts and regions.
 The solution publishes custom metrics to Amazon CloudWatch.
-AWS administrator and operators can setup CloudWatch alarms to be notified when the status of an AWS Config recorder’s status changes for any reason .
+AWS administrator and operators can setup Amazon CloudWatch alarms to be notified when the status of an AWS Config recorder’s status changes for any reason .